-Autotune for Audacity is perfect for your vocal performance.
-Have you tried recording your song in Audacity, but it is off?
+Have you tried recording your song in Audacity, but it is off-tune?
 Don’t worry!
-We’ll give you a solution to that, and that is the autotune for Audacity.
-Autotune is a device that corrects an out-of-tune or off-key vocal presentation.
+We’ll give you a solution to that, and that is the Aucaity autotune, which is a device that corrects an out-of-tune or off-key vocal presentation.
 It is created by Antares Audio Technologies in 1997.
 Usually, music producers use this in a digital audio workstation like Audacity software for live performances.

 The official plugin for auto-tuning comes at a very expensive price.
 However, there are many available programs that can be an alternative to the Autotune for Audacity.
 One of them is a plugin called GSnap.

-You can download it for free, install in your Audacity and fine-tune your live vocal performance.
+You can download it for free, install in your Audacity, and fine-tune your live vocal performance.
 It helps expand the Audacity’s functionality through vocal pitch correction.
-There are also many plugins available for Audacity that you can download for free.
+There are also many Audacity plugins that you can download for free.
 Autotune runs in Audacity for Windows, Audacity for Mac, and Audacity for Linux.

 How Does Auto-tune Works?

 Singers are prone to negative feedback coming from their listeners.
 They need to give their best and perfect production numbers to satisfy their audience.
 But there are instances that they need the help of devices to hide their mistakes or to avoid making mistakes.
 That’s why they lip-sync the song and auto-tune their prerecorded music.

 Actually, it is not only the singers and the music producers who use auto-tune.
 More often, ordinary people who made music as part of their lives are using it.
 But how do auto-tune works?

 When a person sings and the key is off (out-of-tune), auto-tune shifts the pitch to the nearest correct tone.
 It can also distort the human voice so that the out-of-tune part (especially the highest and lowest pitches) is not obvious in the whole performance.